mfernest/SEBC/README_CloudProviders.md

-## Why use a cloudera provider for training?
+## Why use a cloud provider for training?

 This week's training is a classic use case for the cloud.
 Over the course of a week, you'll create two clusters: one for your labs, and